donriddo/swaggerized-sails-boilerplate/README.md

 # Prerequisite

-- You need to install swagger:
+1. You need to install swagger:
 `npm install -g swagger`

+2. You need to have `graphicsmagick` installed for image processing e.g on MacOS
+`brew install graphicsmagick`

 # To start server
 `npm start`